KyleMcKell/Pokedex/README.md

 - Interacting with an API with React Hooks
 - Component Communication
-- Infinite Scroll in React
 - Promises, promises, promises, promises!
-- (Commented Out) Pagination in React
+- (Removed) Pagination in React
 - Adding event listeners in React
+- Routers in React

 ## To Do